yzhao062/pyod/README.rst

 **Important Notes**\ :
-PyOD contains neural network based models, e.g., AutoEncoders, which are implemented in Keras.
-However, PyOD would **NOT** install **Keras** and/or **TensorFlow** automatically.
-This reduces the risk of damaging your local copies.
+PyOD has multiple neural network based models, e.g., AutoEncoders, which are implemented in Keras.
+However, PyOD would **NOT** install **Keras** and/or **TensorFlow** for you.
+This reduces the risk of interfering your local copies.
-If you want to use neural net based models, you should install Keras and back-end libraries like TensorFlow manually.
+If you want to use neural-net based models, please make sure Keras and a backend library, e.g., TensorFlow, are installed.
 An instruction is provided: `neural-net FAQ <https://github.com/yzhao062/pyod/wiki/Setting-up-Keras-and-Tensorflow-for-Neural-net-Based-models>`_.
-Similarly, some models, e.g., XGBOD, depend on **xgboost**, which would **NOT** be installed by default.
+Similarly, the models depend on **xgboost**, e.g., XGBOD, would **NOT** enforce xgboost installation by default.

 **Key Links and Resources**\ :